 Since the relaunch of the Pet Health Club in July 2015 she now takes an active role as the Pet Health Club administrator, making sure all the pets on the scheme are receiving the best preventative routine health care.

-Natalie is married to Andrew and lives locally with her two pet tortoises "Charles" and "Camilla" and her crazy loveable labradoodle "Daisy".
+Natalie is married to Andrew and lives locally with her two pet tortoises Charles & Camilla and her crazy loveable labradoodle Daisy.

-Sue joined the team in May 2005 as a Receptionist, she keeps our PDSA Pet Aid applications up to date and makes sure contact with the other charities we work with such as the Dogs Trust and Cats Protection are in order.
-Before joining us she had spent two and a half years travelling with her husband, Keith.
-She has been married for over 25 years.
+Sue joined the team in May 2005 as a Receptionist, alongside her usual reception work she also makes sure contact with the other charities we work with such as the Dogs Trust and Cats Protection are in order.
+Before joining us Sue had spent two and a half years travelling with her husband, Keith, who she has been married to for over 25 years.

-She used to work part time for Staffordshire moorlands Council and also helped Keith with the dairy farm.
+Sueused to work part time for the Staffordshire Moorlands Council and also helped Keith with the dairy farm.

 She has two dogs Molly & Brucie and a growing number of horses!

 Debbie joined us in September 2008.
 She was previously a foster carer for children aged between 6 months and 16 years old and looks back with fond memories of this very rewarding and challenging time.